MicroStrategy/rest-api-docs/docs/common-workflows/manage-metric-objects/create-a-metric-within-a-changeset.md

 ---
-title: Workflow Sample - Create a Metric within a Changeset
+title: Workflow sample - Create a metric within a changeset
-sidebar_label: Create a Metric within a Changeset
+sidebar_label: Create a metric within a changeset
 description: This workflow sample demonstrates how to create a metric object through the Modeling service.
 ---